 - Student registering for developmental courses in excess of 30 semester hours of credit.
 A maximum of thirty (30) attempted hours of developmental courses may be used with Pell Grant funds.

-- Students registering for: (1) Audited courses, (2) credit by examination courses and (3) courses for which transfer credits has already been granted.
+- Students registering for: (1) Audited courses, and (2) credit by examination courses.
 Pell Grant award funds cannot be awarded for any of these conditions outlined above.

 A grade of D or better is considered successful completion; therefore, your Pell award will only pay to re-take those courses one additional time.